total cycles : 0

 For those who can't help nostalgia, there are a few ROM sets ready to load.
 ROMs will be loaded in a write-protected area of their own.
 However, you can still write to the underlaying "shadow" RAM.

 Note: the KIM-1 (© CBM) consits only of the main ROM and doesen't comprise the cassette extension.

 The option "emulate pre-June 1976 series ROR bug" may be useful for use with the KIM-1 and the SYM-1 ROMs.
-(With this infamous bug of the early 6502 production series, the
+(With this infamous bug of the early 6502 production series, Revision A, the

 ROR instruction behaves like